jbousquie/whisper_api/README.md

 - The maximum file size is configurable using the `MAX_FILE_SIZE` setting (default: 512 MB).
 - Job processing can be configured for concurrent operation by setting `ENABLE_CONCURRENCY=true` and `MAX_CONCURRENT_JOBS` to the desired number of simultaneous jobs (default: 6).
 - When concurrency is enabled, the queue position reflects the "batch" in which a job will be processed rather than its exact position in the queue.
+- The number of HTTP workers is configurable using the `HTTP_WORKER_NUMBER` setting (0 = use number of CPU cores, >0 = use specified number up to the number of CPU cores).

 ### Examples